 Knowledge Discovery for Human Genetic Diseases

-The growth of biomedical data now exceeds human comprehension, necessitating computational methods to integrate data and make new discoveries.
-The Leiden Biosemantics group applies a multidisciplinary ‘enhanced science’ (e-Science) approach to optimally exploit the expertise of biologists, bioinformaticians, and computer scientists.
+The growth of biomedical data now far exceeds human comprehension, necessitating computational methods to integrate data and make new discoveries.
+The Leiden Biosemantics Group applies a multidisciplinary, FAIR data based, approach to optimally exploit the expertise of biologists, bioinformaticians, and computer scientists.
 In our vision, biomedical researchers will use more and more advanced computational methods as part of their normal routine.

 We work towards this vision in two principle ways.